GiLifshitz/Baby_sensor/README.md

 * Click the Upload button to upload the code to the ESP32 Unit 3 (Parent).

 - ESP32 CAM:
-Code Purpose: Captures images and streams video from the baby’s room.
+Code Purpose: Streams video from the baby’s room.
 Manages the camera and SD card operations.
 Upload Instructions:
-*Select the appropriate board (AI Thinker ESP32-CAM) from the Tools > Board menu.
-*Select the correct port from the Tools > Port menu.
-*Save the sketch files from the ESP32_CAM_Codes folder into one folder.
+Save the sketch files from the ESP32_CAM_Codes folder into one folder.
-*Open the sketch files from this folder.
+Open the sketch files from this folder.
+Select the appropriate board (ESP32 DEV module) from the Tools > Board menu. select the appropriate partition scheme (minimal SPIFFS) from the Tools menu. enable PSRAM (minimal SPIFFS) from the Tools menu Select the correct port from the Tools > Port menu.
-*Click the Upload button to upload the code to the ESP32 CAM.
+Click the Upload button to upload the code to the ESP32 CAM.
-*Open the Serial Monitor from the Tools > Serial Monitor menu.
+Open the Serial Monitor from the Tools > Serial Monitor menu.
-*Press the RST button on the ESP32 CAM to reset the board.
+Press the RST button on the ESP32 CAM to reset the board.
-*Copy the IP address displayed in the Serial Monitor and paste it into your browser to access the video stream.
+Copy the IP address displayed in the Serial Monitor and paste it into your browser to access the video stream.

 **--------------------------------------------got here**
 Install the required libraries for Arduino and ESP32 from the Arduino Library Manager.